-In order to join the military and find out what job choices you have, you must take the ASVAB assessment.
-The ASVAB is available yearly at many high schools for 10th, 11th, and 12th graders.
-Talk to your school counselor if you are interested.
+To join the military, and find out what your job choices are, you have to take the ASVAB assessment.
+You can take the ASVAB in 10th, 11th, and 12th grades.
+Talk to your school counselor if you're interested in taking the ASVAB.

 Basic Enlistment Requirements